Being an environmental representative in middle school or high school: what can you do?

 Students report being asked to perform small tasks in the classroom (communicating; picking up papers; turning off lights and computers…) and throughout the school (setting up recycling bins, sorting waste, reducing food waste), which are more akin to eco-friendly habits tied to isolated practices than to projects with long-term impact.

 This clearly refers to the examples of initiatives proposed in the eco-delegate guides, published in 2021 by the Ministry of National Education and the French Environment and Energy Management Agency.
-Eco-delegates are described there as “decision-makers,” “liaisons,” “guarantors,” “co-pilots,” and finally, “budding project managers.”
+Eco-delegates are described therein as “decision-makers,” “liaisons,” “guarantors,” “co-pilots,” and finally, “budding project managers.”
 These terms and the illustrations used paint a picture of an eco-delegate as an “everyday hero.”

-The lack of reflection on the actions taken, as observed among the students interviewed, might suggest that the program is part of a non-“critical” approach to education, in which students are merely receptacles for the behavioralist prescriptions of the school system.
+The lack of reflection on the actions taken, as observed among the students interviewed, might suggest that the program is part of a non-“critical” approach to education, in which students are merely receptacles for the behavioral prescriptions of the school system.

 Commitments, but a lack of resources

-The commitment of the eco-delegates interviewed stems from a strong motivation to take action for the environment, to feel useful, and to align with the ideas they advocate so that they can be implemented in their various communities: “I’m very concerned about climate change, and I really wanted to take action to make a difference,” notes one high school student.
+The commitment of the eco-delegates interviewed stems from a strong motivation to take action for the environment, to feel useful, and to align with the ideas they champion so that they can be implemented in their various communities: “I’m very concerned about climate change, and I really wanted to take action to make a difference,” notes one high school student.
 “We realize there are problems, that we need to help our planet and even biodiversity, etc. And I think we need someone to represent that,” adds a high school student.

 There is therefore a disconnect between their aspirations and the institution’s objectives, which focus on enforcing official regulations, including the accreditation of schools.
 In fact, the students surveyed were unaware that such accreditation even existed.